TheYorouzoya/nand2tetris/README.md

 Our VM does a similar thing.
 During initialization (the first primitive), the VM inserts code to make space for all the local variables on the stack.
 The number of variables is denoted by the `nVars` value in the declaration.
 This value is actually calculated and placed there by the compiler.

 Upon encountering a function call statement (the second primitive in the list), we save the caller's stack frame context onto the stack before making the function call.
-The `nVars` value is inserted by the compiler after it pushes the required arguments on the stack.
+The `nArgs` value is inserted by the compiler after it pushes the required arguments on the stack.
 Upon return, we restore this context from the stack and continue execution.
 Here's a snapshot of the stack during a hypothetical execution,

 ![Image showing the state of the VM stack on the RAM during a function call](./docimages/function-call.png)